 - Step 5.
-After inspection of inner door as noted in step 4, completely remove gasket and adhesive residue from right and left side inner doors as needed. - Step 6.
-Use RTV sealant (recommended bead size 1/8") to secure the inner door gasket to the inner door sections (right & left).
-Refer to illustration on next page for proper application.
+After inspection of inner door as noted in step 4, completely remove gasket and adhesive residue from right and left side inner doors as needed. - Use RTV sealant (recommended bead size is 1/8") to secure the inner door gasket to the inner door sections Step 6. (right & left).
+Refer to illustration below for proper application.
 Note the overlap configuration in the flange area of the inner door.
 Set the flange section first, this will help to achieve the proper over lap position.

-TTW SERVICE PROCEDURE XIII

-Inner Door/Gasket Removal, Inspection Replacement and Reinstallation
+PDX SERVICE PROCEDURE XIII Inner Door/Gasket Removal, Inspection Replacement and Reinstallation